cybergarage/puzzledb-go/doc/quick-start.md

 1 row in set (0.00 sec)
 ```

-PuzzleDB currently supports the MySQL commands in stages.
+PuzzleDB currently supports the MySQL queries in stages.
 See [MySQL](doc/mysql.md) for current support status.

 ## PostgreSQL

-To operate PuzzleDB with the MySQL protocol, use the standard PostgreSQL shell [psql](https://www.postgresql.org/docs/current/app-psql.html) as follows:
+To operate PuzzleDB with the PostgreSQL protocol, use the standard PostgreSQL shell [psql](https://www.postgresql.org/docs/current/app-psql.html) as follows:

 ```
 % psql --host=localhost